rodneyshupe/Cookbook/Recipes/Entrees/Lamb/YogurtMarinatedGrilledBonelessLegOfLamb.rst

 Ingredients
 -----------

-- 5 lb. boneless leg of lamb
+- 5 pounds (2.25 kg) boneless leg of lamb
 - 1 cup Greek yogurt
 - Zest and juice of one lemon
 - 1/4 cup extra virgin olive oil
 - 3 cloves garlic, minced
-- 2 tsp oregano, preferably Greek
+- 2 teaspoons oregano, preferably Greek
 - Salt and pepper

 Directions
 ----------

 1. Lay the lamb flat on a cutting board and trim the visible pockets of interior fat, leaving the fat cap on the exterior.
 Season the lamb well with salt and pepper.